Opening: 3 September, 7pm

 Synthesised currents of opacity and clarity flow through the sculptures and installations of Anna-Sophie Berger (b.
 1989, Vienna).
 As an attentive observer of her surroundings, Berger selects and recontextualises familiar objects from everyday life in order to put their social attributions and purposes to the test.
-Her subtle and poetic configurations not only reveal the simple fact that there is no such thing as an object without society, but also question our response of the structures, norms and regulations that our material culture impresses on us.
+Her subtle and poetic configurations not only reveal the simple fact that there is no such thing as an object without society, but also question our response to imposed structures, norms and regulations.

 Two mobile sculptures, composed of distinct modules, take on the Do-It-Yourself logic of market stalls and street vendors by incorporating improvised and space-invading constructions used to expand their sales area.
 A purpose-built in-between space, in turn, is borrowed from a building code for construction sites in New York, alluding to the increasing discrepancy between public space and inaccessible areas caused by privatisation and real estate speculation.